ventoy/vtoydump/README.md

 Select a free drive from D E F G H I J K L M N O P Q R S T U V W and use it to mount the ISO file.

 ```

+#### Build From Source
+Normally you can directly use the binraries in `bin/linux` directory (e.g. `bin/linux/x86_64/vtoydump`).
+These binaries are static built version and should work for most distros.
+Also you can build from source for your distro.
+Of course, `gcc` must be available before build.
+Just run `sh build.sh` to build vtoydump.
+If your OS is x86_64 then the output `vtoydump` is just for x86_64 architecture, so as i386 and arm64.